apache/xmlbeans/xkit/README.txt

 (7) A few sample schemas
     ./schemas

-(8) Two samples that show the use of the XmlCursor API.
-Between
+(8) Samples that show the use of the XMLBeans API.
+(You'll
-    this README file and the two samples, you should be well on your way to becoming an XmlBeans expert
+    also find more samples at the XMLBeans web site.)
     ./samples

 Where to start?